Company Reg. No. 23002/059/060

 It would be fair to say that Nepal feels as though it is entering a new phase.

-The leadership of Balendra Shah brings with it a sense of direction that many have been hoping for.
+The leadership of Balendra Shah brings a sense of direction that many have been hoping for.
 And when a country feels steady, travellers notice it—even if only subtly.

-Nepal remains what it has always been: a place of striking landscapes, deep culture, and genuine warmth.
+Nepal remains what it has always been: a place of striking landscapes, deep culture, and sincere warmth.

-If anything, now may be an especially good moment to experience it.
+If anything, now may be an especially good time. moment to experience it.

 About the author